Robert Zhao Renhui: Artworks

-Installation view of Trash Stratum, 2024, as part of Seeing Forest at SAM at Tanjong Pagar Distripark.
-Image courtesy of Singapore Art Museum.

 Conceived for the Singapore Pavilion at the 60th International Art Exhibition ‒ La Biennale di Venezia (2024), Seeing Forest reveals the adaptive responses of nature when it inhabits previously deforested land, thereby highlighting the complex relationships between nature and human life (and/or intervention).
 It comprises a two-channel video The Owl, The Travellers and The Cement Drain, in which two travellers takes us through the secondary forests in Singapore and the life forms that lie within; an installation Trash Stratum, a crumbling cabinet of stacked wooden boxes with 15 screens, archival photographs and found shards from the forests; Buffy, a towering structure with an image of the Buffy Fish Owl; and A Guide to a Secondary Forest of Singapore, that maps out the forest ecosystems within which both natural and man-made elements co-exist.

-Shard 43, from the series Everything the Forest Remembers, 2024.
-Courtesy of the artist and ShanghART Gallery.